baidakovil/iNat-statistics/README.md

 * «**New observation»** marks: for example, we can see there was no any _Alchemilla conclobata_ observations in project before this period of time thanks to `NEW` mark.
 By the way, in that particular case (`NEW` and  ↑1)we can say that for given period of a time the single obs of this species is observation in our list.

-* **Taxon level** for all non-species taxons: genus, subspecies, and etc. You can see this in second line of table above
+* **Taxon levels** for all non-species taxons: genus, subspecies, and etc. You can see this in second line of table above

 * **Latin names** and **common names** where it possible (some taxons have no common names)